Saturday, October 19, 2024

 (cropped and colorized)

-The 1954 newspaper article, which I found at a new newspaper website, also gives the full name of Old Man Taylor -- Jack Taylor.
-I was able to find a 1967 death record for a Jack Taylor aged 94 who died in Yuma.
-He had been living in a rest home when he died, but there was no personal information on the death record - no parents, no family, no known occupation, no known place of birth, etc. If “Old Man Taylor” is the Jack Taylor in the death certificate, he would have been 80 years old when the above photos were taken.
+The Jack Taylor in the death record had been living in a rest home when he died, but there was no personal information on the death record - no parents, no family, no known occupation, no known place of birth, etc. If our “Old Man Taylor” is the Jack Taylor in the death certificate, he would have been 80 years old when the above photos were taken.
 I'm not sure the Taylor in the above photos looks 80 years old??
 What do you think??
 Just like the death record, the obituary does not contain much information.

 Yuma Sun newspaper, Yuma, AZ, 14 Aug 1967